-During this type of meditation session, it is important that practitioners realize their mind will drift.
+During this type of meditation session, it is important that practitioners realize their minds will drift.
 This is the mind’s job — as sure as the heart’s job is to beat continually.
 What must be done when the mind does wander is for the practitioner to simply notice and return to the breath, time and again.

 More and more workers are feeling the stress in the workplace and how it is starting to affect them in a negative way.
 Things are starting to become too much, and you are having difficulties with how to handle stress at work, especially during times like these.

-It is imperative that we learn how to deal with stress at work and do so for your wellbeing.
+It is imperative that we learn how to deal with stress at work and do so for your well-being.
 Too much work-related stress can have a negative impact on both your physical and mental health, as mentioned above, if left untreated.
 Work stress is one of the most common types of stress that you as an individual face during your life.
 During times like these, where we face an unprecedented amount of stressful jobs, or the stress and anxiety due to the fear of losing your job, it is very easy to take on too much and finally become burnt out.

 Reaching that point, when you are burnt out, you will experience feelings such as “I don’t enjoy anything anymore” or “I know I need to do this” but you are simply unable to get it done.
 To try and avoid this, you need to make sure you communicate how you feel to your boss and talk to your loved one.
-You need to express that you are feeling so stressed now, that it is work related stress that brought you to this point and that you need help!
+You need to express that you are feeling so stressed now, that it is work related stress that brought you to this point, and that you need help!

-Identify exactly what the causes of stress at work is and once you have done this, take a step back to get an idea of how you reduce stress at work.
-Breathing techniques, meditation and yoga are all excellent tools that will help you avoid feeling overworked or getting to the point when you feel burnt out.
+Identify exactly the causes of stress at work is and once you have done this, take a step back to get an idea of how you reduce stress at work.
+Breathing techniques, meditation, and yoga are all excellent tools that will help you avoid feeling overworked or getting to the point when you feel burnt out.
 Besides these, communication is extremely important.
 Speak to a trained Anahana Wellness Advisor if you feel you need guidance.

-Get One-on-One Instruction From a Trained Anahana Wellness Advisor
+Get One-on-One Instruction From a Trained Anahana Wellness Advisor!

 As a powerful and capable person who's always busy and feels pulled in every direction, it makes sense that a time-consuming solution to stress management is not an option.
 That's why at Anahana, we come to you.